seonghyeoklee/logtree-spring-boot-starter/README.md

-# LogTree - Hierarchical Tracing Library for Spring Boot
+# LogTree Spring Boot Starter - Hierarchical Tracing Library

 LogTree is a lightweight, hierarchical tracing library designed for Spring Boot applications.
 It provides visual tree-structured logs that make it easy to track request flows, debug complex systems, and understand error causality chains.